 Additional digitization-themed forums and discussion events featuring big-name representatives from business and government are in the pipeline.

-To participate at the Take-off Monday conferences, you must have a valid full-event CEBIT ticket.
+To participate at the Take-off Monday conferences, you must have a valid CEBIT visitor ticket.
 You also need to register for each individual Take-off Monday event that you want to take part in.
 Registration is via the CEBIT website at www.cebit.de and opens at the start of March.

 Participation in the CEBIT Welcome Night at 6 p.m. in Hall 11 is by invitation only.